spring/spring/AI/Global/AAI/AAI ReadMe.txt

+AAI v0.868	- Improved fall back behaviour: units with turnrate below MIN_FALLBACK turnrate will not fall back anymore, long ranged
+		  units (e.g. snipers) will not fall back to their maximum weapons range anymore; added keywords:
+  		  MIN_FALLBACK_TURNRATE 250
+		  MAX_FALLBACK_RANGE 800

+		- Fixed another possible freeze when AAI's attack manager was flooding the interface with orders

 AAI v0.867	- AAI now takes continents into account when sending builder/assistant builders to positions (e.g. it does not try send
 		  ground builders to positions on other islands/continents anymore (unless they are amphibious))

-AAI v0.866	- Fixed a bug that caused builders to leave the buildsite during construction
+		- Fixed a bug that caused builders to leave the buildsite during construction

 		- Various changes to issued orders; temporarily removed reclaiming.
 Reclaim orders were given multiple times per frame thus flooding the interface with orders and causing Spring to freeze/huge drop in FPS